 - Top 50 Best Engineering Grad School2

 Case Western Reserve's online engineering master's programs stand out because they are practice-oriented, with a focus on empowering students to have an impact on the engineering industry and society at large.
-Students complete courses specifically designed to address the practice of engineering in today's business environment.
-They are encouraged to be curious and think outside the box to solve problems, as they develop into the next generation of global engineering leaders.
+Students complete courses specifically designed to address the practice of engineering in today's business environment; in fact, nearly 90 percent of Case Western Reserve online engineering graduate program alumni report that they are able to use what they learned in the program in their current role.4 They are encouraged to be curious and think outside the box to solve problems, as they develop into the next generation of global engineering leaders.